boxed/mutmut/README.rst

     mutmut run --disable-mutation-types=string,decorator

-Inversly, you can also only specify to only run specific mutations with ``--enable-mutation-types``.
+Inversely, you can also only specify to only run specific mutations with ``--enable-mutation-types``.
 Note that ``--disable-mutation-types`` and ``--enable-mutation-types`` are exclusive and cannot be combined.